 Be descriptive with the website content and text.
 When creating website content (marketing text) use words that actually describe the service or product in detail.

 Graphics and images are excellent to use for visual purposes.
-However, at this time, search engines cannot read or understand what an image is portraying.
+However, at this time, most search engines cannot fully read or understand what an image is portraying.

 Instead, search engines rely on ALT tags, and the text accompanying the image to provide a detailed description of any images on a website.